Netcracker/KubeMarine/documentation/Troubleshooting.md

 **After all the manipulations, you need to apply the new configuration with the command** `sudo service auditd restart`

-## Failing during installation on Ubuntu OS
+## Failing during installation on Ubuntu OS with cloud-init

 ### Issues related to updating apt repositories list

 * In the case of Ubuntu, difficulties may arise when the `cloud-init` and the `Kubetools` work at the same time, in order to avoid potential problems, it is recommended that if the OS is just installed on the VM, do not start any `Kubetools` procedures for ~10 minutes, so that the `cloud-init` service can finish its preparations.
-    * You can find out the current status of the `cloud-init` using the command below:
+    * You can find out the current status of `cloud-init` and wait on completion by using the command below:
     ```bash
     cloud-init status
     ```